kuzzleio/sdk-javascript/doc/7/core-classes/search-result/next/index.md

 Because this method does not freeze the search results between two calls, there can be missing or duplicated documents between two result pages.

 It's the fastest pagination method available, but also the less consistent, and it is not possible to retrieve more than 10000 items using it.
-Above that limit, any call to `next` throws an Exception.
+Above that limit, any call to `next` will return a rejected promise with an error.

 <<< ./snippets/fromsize.js